BasedCook1/raj1000-tester/README.md

 #### Legacy transactions

-- `gas_price`: Sets the price per unit of gas in wei that will be paid for transaction execution (integer).
+- `gas_price`: Sets the price per unit of gas in rei that will be paid for transaction execution (integer).

 #### Access list transactions (EIP-2930)

-- `gas_price`: Sets the price per unit of gas in wei that will be paid for transaction execution (integer).
+- `gas_price`: Sets the price per unit of gas in rei that will be paid for transaction execution (integer).
 - `access_list` (optional): Specifies accounts and storage slots expected to be accessed, based on the transaction, in order to gain a discount on the gas for those executions (see quickstart example for usage).

 #### Dynamic fee transactions (EIP-1559)

-- `max_fee_per_gas`: Sets the maximum fee per unit of gas in wei that will be paid for transaction execution (integer).
+- `max_fee_per_gas`: Sets the maximum fee per unit of gas in rei that will be paid for transaction execution (integer).
-- `max_priority_fee_per_gas`: Sets the fee per unit of gas in wei that is sent to the coinbase address as an incentive for including the transaction (integer).
+- `max_priority_fee_per_gas`: Sets the fee per unit of gas in rei that is sent to the coinbase address as an incentive for including the transaction (integer).
 - `access_list` (optional): Specifies accounts and storage slots expected to be accessed, based on the transaction, in order to gain a discount on the gas for those executions (see quickstart example for usage).